Cathedral of Saint Joseph (Wheeling, West Virginia): Second Saint Joseph the Workman Cathedral

-The fire cleared the way for Bishop Swint, the fourth bishop of Wheeling, to begin the construction of the new cathedral, with the help of Weber and a team of artisans.
-In three short years, the new cathedral was completed and church was dedicated on April 21, 1926.
-Bishop Swint commented that he had "planned to build not for a few years, for fifty years or a hundred years, but to erect a building that would stand for hundreds of years and be a beautiful legacy which the present congregation would bequeath to future generations" (West Virginia Register 12/30/22).
+The second Saint Joseph the Workman Cathedral was dedicated on April 21, 1926.
+The project cost $500,000.At that time, Swint commented that he had "planned to build not for a few years, for fifty years or a hundred years, but to erect a building that would stand for hundreds of years and be a beautiful legacy which the present congregation would bequeath to future generations" (West Virginia Register 12/30/22).In 1973, Bishop Joseph Hodges changed the cathedral interior to comply with liturgical changes from the Second Vatican Council of the early 1960s.
+He moved the main altar under the cathedral dome, removed the ambo and communion rail, and reoriented the side pews to face the main altar.